Vinita Marwaha Madill

 Vinita Marwaha Madill (born 9 January 1987) is a British Space Operations engineer and science communicator.
 She is based at the European Space Agency through TERMA B.V. in the Netherlands, where she is responsible for the development of the European Robotic Arm.
 She founded the platform Rocket Women, which uses stories and interviews to encourage women to study STEM.

 Early life and education

-Marwaha Madill was born on 9 January 1987 in Kingston upon Thames.
+Marwaha Madill was born on 9 January 1987 in Kingston upon Thames and is Indian descent.
 She attended Tolworth Girls' School.
 As a twelve year old, she told her physics teacher that she "wanted to work in NASA’s Mission Control".
 She earned a bachelor's degree from King's College London in Mathematics and Physics with Astrophysics in 2008.
 She then moved to the International Space University, where she earned a diploma from the Space Studies Programme in 2008 and a master's degree in Space Management in 2010.
 In 2010 she completed a master's degree in Astronautics and Space Engineering at Cranfield University.
 In 2009 she taught at NASA Ames Research Centre for the International Space University Space Studies Programme.